microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directoryobject-delta.md

 Namespace: microsoft.graph

-Get newly created, updated, or deleted directoryObjects without having to perform a full read of the entire directoryObject collection.
-See [Using Delta Query](/graph/delta-query-overview) for details.
+Get newly created, updated, or deleted directory objects without having to perform a full read of the entire directoryObject collection.
+For more information about the delta function, see [Using Delta Query](/graph/delta-query-overview) for details.

 ## Permissions